Political Gadgets home Individual Politician Summary

 Mixed / less clear

-speeding things along in Parliament (procedural) federal government action on animal & plant extinctions a transition plan for coal workers climate change mitigation strategies (e.g., carbon capture and storage) the Paris Climate Agreement encouraging Australian-based industry making TAFE education fee-free increasing housing affordability reducing tax concessions for high socio-economic status letting all MPs or Senators speak in Parliament (procedural) unconventional gas mining
+speeding things along in Parliament (procedural) federal government action on animal & plant extinctions a transition plan for coal workers climate change mitigation strategies (e.g., carbon capture and storage) the Paris Climate Agreement encouraging Australian-based industry increasing housing affordability making TAFE education fee-free reducing tax concessions for high socio-economic status letting all MPs or Senators speak in Parliament (procedural) unconventional gas mining

 Voted against